Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Modelling Framework

 Now, in principle, the on-site parking probability $p_i\alp$ depends on a variety of explanatory variables, first of which the parking rate, the distance to destination, and the odds of finding a `better' spot estimated by the driver \citep{levy2013exploring,bonsall2004modelling}, viz.,

-A central idea of the model is to subsume all these variables into two generic variables: (i) an attractiveness $A_i\alp$ reflecting how attractive a spot $i$ is perceived to be \emph{intrinsically}, (ii) the driver's perception of how easy it currently is to park, $\beta\alp \in [0,\infty)$.
+A central idea of the model is to subsume all these variables into two generic variables: (i) an attractiveness $A_i\alp$ reflecting how attractive a spot $i$ is perceived to be \emph{intrinsically} \AN{(it can estimated with surveys of stated preferences \citep{brooke2016factors,lee2017cruising,antolin2018modelling} or more recent methods based on machine-learning and the distribution of points of interest \citep{nie2021public})}, (ii) the driver's perception of how easy it currently is to park, $\beta\alp \in [0,\infty)$.

-At very low occupancy, when parking seems extremely easy, viz., $\beta\to \infty$, the driver will refuse to park anywhere but in their preferred spot, of attractiveness $A_{\max}$.
-To the opposite, at extremely high occupancy, $\beta$ will tend to zero and virtually any admissible spot (of perceived attractiveness $A_i\alp>-\infty$) will be deemed acceptable, viz. $p_i\alp=1$.
+At very low occupancy, when parking seems extremely easy, viz., $\beta\to \infty$, the driver will refuse to park anywhere but in their preferred spot, of attractiveness $A\alp_{\max}$ (see examples in the empirical study of \citep{paidi2022co2} for example).
+To the opposite, at extremely high occupancy, $\beta$ will tend to zero and virtually any admissible spot ($A_i\alp>-\infty$) may be deemed acceptable, viz. $p_i\alp \to 1$.
 Since $p_i\alp\in[0,1]$, these considerations invite us to express $p_i$ using a Boltzmann-like functional form, viz.,

 At this stage, we should stress that, in practice, much will depend on the behavioural choices implicitly encoded in the attractiveness field $A_i\alp$ and the route choices governed by ${\uul{T}}\alp$.
 Our reasoning holds for any such choices, whether they are realistic (as we claim for those made in Section~\ref{sec:Lyon}) or not.
 Therefore, it reaches far beyond current studies focusing on specific rules.
-In this regard, note that our general formulation encompasses these rules, whether they prescribe to park in the first vacant spot within a radius of the destination \citep{fulman2021approximation} (which we interpret as $\beta\alp \simeq 0$ and $A_i$ equal to $-\infty$ outside the admissible radius and 0 inside) or they assess the odds of finding a vacant spot before the destination \citep{benenson2008parkagent} (which is similar, at high occupancy, to setting $\beta\alp=1-\phi$ and $A_i$ as the negative of the distance from spot $i$ to the destination, measured in number of spots).
+In this regard, let us underline that our general formulation encompasses the rules used in \AN{many} previous models; \AN{ Appendix~\ref{sec:Appendix_OtherModels} explains how these specific rules can be transcribed into our formulation.}